Quill-OS/quill/README.md

-## The project is dead
+## The project is ~~dead~~ looking for wizards
-Because of the new kobo colour models using secure boot, which makes us not able to support them with quill and us not having time for a project that will die of the lack of new devices, the project is dead.
+Because of the new kobo colour models using secure boot, which makes us not able to support them with quill and us not having time for a project that will die of the lack of new devices, the project is dead (maybe).

 Don't expect any support or anything.
 Until you are a knowledgable person who can with no problem for example... cross compile a qt app you should not touch this project.
 You are on your own.